 The newly created Heeresgruppe 'Weichsel', under the nominal command of Reichsführer-SS Heinrich Himmler, attempted its 'Sonnenwende' counter-offensive, but this impossible undertaking had failed by 18 February.
 The Soviet forces then drove forward into Pomerania, and cleared the right bank of the Oder river, thereby moving deep into Silesia.
 In the south there raged the Battle of Budapest, three German attempts to relieve the encircled Hungarian capital failing before Budapest fell to the Soviet forces on 13 February.
 Again the Germans counterattacked, Hitler insisting on the impossible task of regaining of the Danube river: by 16 March this 'Frühlingserwachen' in the Lake Balaton area had failed, and within one day a Soviet counter-offensive had retaken all that the Germans had gained in 10 days.
 On 30 March the Soviet forces entered Austria and, during their 'Vienna Offensive Operation', captured the Austrian capital on 13 April.

-By this time, it was clear that the final defeat of the Third Reich was only a few weeks distant.
+By this time, it was clear that the final defeat of the Third Reich was both inevitable and only a few weeks distant.
 The German forces had less than 10% of the fuel they needed to operate effectively, and both the production numbers and the quality of fighter aircraft and tanks had deteriorated considerably from their peaks in 1944.
 However, it was also known that the fighting would be as fierce as it had been at any other time in the war.
 The Germans fought bitterly, because of national pride and the Allied insistence on unconditional surrender, and also to buy the time for as much as possible of the German civil population to escape from the Soviet forces.

 Hitler decided to remain in Berlin, although his advisers urged him to leave.
 On 12 April Hitler learned that President Franklin D. Roosevelt of the USA had died, and this briefly raised the hope that there might yet be a falling out among the Allies.